chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

     4. Install FCKeditor using portal_quickinstaller.

-    5. Browse to /index_html/document_edit_form.
+    5. Browse to <plone>/index_html/document_edit_form.
 The body field should be an FCKeditor widget.

-FCKeditor.Zope is (c) Chad Whitacre <http://www.zetadev.com/>, and is licensed under the LGPL.